eddie-energy/eddie/aiida/README.md

 In order for AIIDA to run, it is necessary to start a [TimescaleDB](https://www.timescale.com/) and a [Keycloak](https://www.keycloak.org/) instance.
 The predefined docker-compose.yml for starting those services can be found in the [docker](docker) folder.
-In order to use Datasources that use MQTT a NanoMQ instances is required additionally, which is also included in the docker-compose.yml.
+In order to use Datasources that use MQTT a EMQX instance is required additionally, which is also included in the docker-compose.yml.
 Before starting the services, the environment variables in the [.env](docker/.env) file should be configured, especially the `SPRING_DATASOURCE_USERNAME` and `SPRING_DATASOURCE_PASSWORD`.
 This user will be used to authenticate to the TimescaleDB.